Page cover

 How to book a visit

 Visits can be made over the phone or by email.
 Centres will often state that you need to book visits 24 hours in advance, although there may be flexibility.
 You will need someone's name to be able to book a visit with them, as staff will not give the names of people in detention to visitors.
+It can also be useful to have the persons CID number.

 Last updated